DuroMax XP13000EH - 10500/13000W Dual Fuel Generator With Electric Start

 The dual-fuel technology of the DuroMax XP13000EH allows for an output of 120/240V and provides superb power and versatility.
 If gasoline-powered, the device provides a running wattage of 10,500W and a starting wattage of 13,000W.
 If propane-powered, it gives 9,975 rated watts and 12,350 starting watts.

-With a noise rating of 74 dBA (just slightly more noisy than a shower), the generator features a conventional pull-start mechanism, but also a convenient and easy-to-use electric starter (battery included).
+At a noise rating of 74 dBA (just slightly more noisy than a vacuum cleaner), this generator provides the choice between a classic hand-operated recoil starting mechanism or a user-friendly and hassle-free electric starter (battery included) for starting.

-As for its running time, the XP13000EH, along with its 8.3 gallons fuel capacity, can run for around 8 hours at 50% load with a full tank filled with gasoline (fuel consumption around 1.04 GPH).
-If propane is used, it can operate for around 3 hours (on a 20 lbs tank - propane consumption around 1.57 GPH).
+Regarding its running time, the XP13000EH, with a 8.3 gallons fuel tank, can operate for around 8 hours at 50% load with a full gasoline tank (with fuel consumption estimated at around 1.04 gallons per hour).
+It also offers around 3 hours (on a 20 lbs tank - propane consumption around 1.57 GPH) of operation when using propane.

 Outlets

-In addition, it provides 1 DC outlet: there's a 5V USB port with which you may charge electronics, for example mobile phones or tablets, conveniently.
+Moreover, it presents 1 DC outlet: there's a 5V USB port allowing you to conveniently charge electronics such as mobile phones and tablets.

 Portability